gkorpal/gkorpal.github.io/_scholarly/2025-03-05-gross-lattice.md

 paperurl:
 citation:
 ---
-He, Chenfeng; Korpal, Gaurish; Tran, Ha T. N.; Vincent, Christelle (2025):  Gross lattices of supersingular elliptic curves. arXiv.
+with Chenfeng He, Ha Tran, and Christelle Vincent:  Gross lattices of supersingular elliptic curves. arXiv.
 Preprint.
 [2503.03478](https://arxiv.org/abs/2503.03478)

 Part of this work was done while visiting SLMath as part of the Summer Research in Mathematics (SRiM) program.